CLI Commands

 Basic Usage

-syside viz element <qualified-name> <paths...> --output-file <file>
+syside viz element <paths...> --qualified-name <name> --output-file <file>

-• --output-file - path to save the image; format is inferred from extension (default: element.svg)
+• --output-file <file> - path to save the image; format is inferred from extension (default: element.svg)

 In SysML v2, element names can contain spaces and special characters (e.g. 'Flight Controller v2' or 'Motor "Type A"').
 When passing qualified names that contain such names, make sure to quote or escape them appropriately for your shell.
 For example, names with spaces should be wrapped in double quotes:

-syside viz element "DroneModel::'Flight Controller v2'" drone-model/
+syside viz element drone-model/ -n "DroneModel::'Flight Controller v2'"

 Alternatively, use simple names without spaces or special characters.